 To reduce maintenance we added a 4-in. deep trench that we lined with plastic edging and filled with mulch.
-The edging keeps grass roots from creeping into the stone wall, and the mulch provides a mowing track for the lawn mower wheels.
+The lawn edging keeps grass roots from creeping into the stone wall, and the mulch provides a mowing track for lawn mower wheels.
 With taller types of grass, you can mow right over the plastic border and cut the lawn edge cleanly.
 There’s no need to trim the grass.

 The exact size of stacking stone for walls varies considerably by region.
 Visit a local landscape supplier to check types.
 (Ours is Chilton limestone.)
 For lawn edging, limit the height of your wall to two courses so you won’t have stones falling out.
 Measure your wall length and make a sketch.

 The stone dealer will help you figure out the quantities of all the materials you need.
 The stone will probably be sold by the ton or pallet and it’s heavy.
 Have it delivered and dropped as close to the wall location as possible.
 And have gravel or sand delivered to use as a setting bed for the stone (Photo 2) as well as topsoil to fill behind the wall (Photo 5).
 The stone or landscaping dealer will help you calculate how much of these you need.

 Follow the photos for step-by-step instructions on how to edge a lawn with stone.
 Get started by laying out the border with a garden hose or paint.
 We drew a curve by setting a string at a center point and marking an arc with paint (Photo 1).
 The trench width will vary depending on the width of the stone.
 Add 6 in. to the stone width (2 in. for the mowing edge plus 4 in. extra).